claudiovm2001/e-commerce/README.md

 # e-commerce
 An eBay-inspired(auctions) web system built using Django.
+Made (almost) entirely from scratch.

 ||

 Um sistema web inspirado no eBay(leilões) construído em Django.
+Feito (quase) do zero.

 ### How to run/Como executar: